dipsl/pydipsl/docs/source/intro/install.rst

    pip3 install dipsl

-Main DIP module can be imported into your Python project as follows:
+The main DIP module can be imported into your Python project as follows:

 .. code-block:: python